webclinic017/stocklearner/README.md

 3. Run main.py

 Models:
-We current supports MLP and LSTM only
+We currently support MLP and LSTM only

 Data:
 Please use CSV file with columns as below: